Transcript from ABC News program "20/20" aired March 22, 1999

 BOB DARAS She was everything to me.
 She was my best buddy.
 And I miss her.
 I really miss her a lot.

-become less sensitive to light, we become more night
+our eyes become less sensitive to light, we become more night blind.

 ED ZELLNER, CADILLAC CHIEF ENGINEER Imagine it just as a rear view mirror.
 The rear view mirror is also additional information that you need to drive.
 You glance at it occasionally.
 This is the same kind of a thing.